BrandonHan73/apple_lib/network/README.md

     double[] dCdx_1 = network.load_derivative(dCdy_1); // Matches with input_1

-**It is important to note that load_derivative does not update weights and biases unless it clears the history.** To apply the derivative, use the respective method.
+**It is important to note that load_derivative does not update weights and biases.** To apply the derivative, use the respective method.

     network.apply_derivatives();

 This will perform batch gradient decent using all derivatives currently loaded into the layer.
 Derivatives are combined through addition without scaling.
-The derivatives will be automatically applied when loading a derivative if the activation history is fully cleared by the load.
 Applying the derivatives will also clear the activation history.

 Reasonings:
  - The biggest reason I implemented ANN_Layer this way is because of recurrent neural networks.
 As explained later, recurrent networks work by passing inputs to the same ANN_Layer multiple times.
+From a feed-forward perspective, the ANN_Layer would seem to remember past inputs.
  - For backpropogation through time, one simply calculates dCdy for the current input and loads the derivative.
 Then layer will then provide dCdx for the layer, which can then be loaded into the network again, this time with the previous input.
- - As a side product, this allows for minibatch gradient decent, although less efficient to use.
+ - As a side product, this allows for minibatch gradient decent.

 Extra notes:
  - A static field stores the default learning rate for all ANN_Layers.
 Use the